Shaikhdara

-Population

-As of April 2012 the population of Shaikhdara is estimated around 2,500 of which 40% share is from Peeranokilay.

-The main tribes on Dubair side are Mulakhel, Soyakhel, Saadat, Gotharkhel, Shahbaazkhel, Shadumkhel, Tirrima, Paalaskhel (also known as Kakakhel (tribe) and Shaikhdarwal (Peeran).Further Shaikhdarwal tribe is divided into five casts Shareef zaadgan, Sadeeq zaadgan, Muhammad Mir zaadgan, Ghaus Mir zaadgan and Dabruwal.
-Paalaskhel are further divided into Ali Muhammad khel and Shekh Muhammad khel.
-The Shaikhdarawal and Paalaskhel live together in Shaikhdara since 3 generations.

-The actual population is much more than the recorded but a big chunk of population has migrated from here due to one reason or other and are residing in Oghi, Mansehra, Abbottabad, Islamabad, Karachi, Torghar, Besham, Buner, and Swat.
-This is data of people residing in Shaikhdara some others also live in Pattan, Jijaal and Kandya Kohistan.

-Population density is 650/km2 (1,700/sq mi)

 Language

 Language spoken here is primarily one of the Dardic language Indus Kohistani Maiya locally known as Abasin Kohistani or Kohiste while some researchers called it Maiyã (Mayon) or Shuthun but these names are not known locally.
 It is very similar to Torwali language that is spoken in Bahrain and Chail Swat.

 Topography

 As it is hilly area and surrounded by mountains with elevations and depressions at different places thus the highest elevation from sea level is about 2,800 m at "Zaid sar" a place in 'Takki' and lowest elevation 1480m at 'Kothal'.
 Total area occupied is 3.818 km2 (1.474 sq mi).